-GCRT was founded in October 2000 with the aim of providing expert assistance to people, suffering the after-effects of traumaand those who have been subjected to cruel and inhuman treatment.
-Since our founding, which was made possible with the support of the International Centre for Rehabilitation of Torture Victims (IRCT), the organization has brought together a team of experts with experience of working with people who had suffered trauma and had been affected by war.
-The assistance provided consistes of establishing medical diagnoses, providing psychological, social and legal counselling and, where necessary, providing rehabilitation and treatment.
+GCRT was founded in October 2000 with the with the support of the International Centre for Rehabilitation of Torture Victims (IRCT).
+The aim of the organization is to provide expert assistance to people, suffering the after-effects of trauma and those who have been subjected to cruel and inhuman treatment.
+Since our founding, the organization has brought together a team of experts with experience of working with people who had suffered trauma and had been affected by war.
+The assistance provided consists of establishing medical diagnoses, providing psychological, social and legal counselling and, where necessary, providing rehabilitation and treatment.

 Apart from directly working with clients, GCRT is actively involved in the development of the field of psychotraumatology in Georgia.
 Through training and education programs we introduce and institutionalize professional knowledge in the mental health system, child welfare system, education system, penitentiary system, etc. In addition we help State agencies to pilot and develop innovative services.

 GCRT is also very active in the field of human rights both in Georgia and abroad.
 As a result of our dedicated human rights work, we became the co-founders and acting members of Human Rights House Tbilisi, which is a part of the international human rights house network.
 In recent years GCRT has been involved in training professionals and helping to set up services for traumatized vulnerable groups outside Georgia, e.g. in Armenia and Ukraine.